pradeep3sep/interviewquestion/README Css.md

 - The `default value` for box-sizing is `content-box`.
 This means that the `width and height of an element` are calculated `based` on the `content` of the element, `excluding` `padding and border`.
 - If you set the value of box-sizing to `border-box`, the `width and height` of an element are calculated based on the `content, padding, and border` of the element.
 This can be useful in situations where you want to set a specific width for an element that includes its padding and border, rather than having to calculate the total width manually.

+The Box Model is the foundational concept in CSS that describes the structure of an HTML element.
+It encompasses four key components: content, padding, border, and margin.

 <br>

 > ### What is flexbox